 Cultural Festivals: Celebrating Taiwan’s Vibrant Heritage

 Experience the joy and exuberance of Taiwan’s cultural festivals, where traditions come alive through vibrant parades, lively performances, and colourful displays.
 Whether it’s lantern-launching activities in Pingxi, thrilling boat races during the Dragon Boat Festival, or the huge Mazu pilgrimage in central Taiwan, these festivals provide a glimpse into the country’s diverse cultural tapestry and offer an opportunity to participate in age-old rituals.
+If you visit in the second half of 2024 you may be able to witness the remarkable boat-burning ceremony in Donggang, a fishing town on the southwest coast.

 Marvel at Taiwan’s architectural wonders and artistic treasures, which range from ornate temples founded hundreds of years ago to cutting-edge architectural statements like the National Taichung Theater (also known as the Taichung Metropolitan Opera House).
 To appreciate the local art scene, pay a visit to the National Taiwan Museum of Fine Arts, also in Taichung, or the Museum of Contemporary Art Taipei.